 Kewlopolis' Kewltoons video on demand site does this as well, despite the content on their site being either aired on TV elsewhere in the world or readily available on DVDs.

-The BBC's official Doctor Who website often makes original content available - webisodes, software, etc - but blocks access to anyone outside the UK.
+The BBC's official Doctor Who website often makes original content available - webisodes, games, etc - but blocks access to anyone outside the UK.
 The irony being most video-related content shows up on tube sites within minutes anyway.

 This is particularly true of a series of free Adventure Games released since 2010.
 Although the games are later issued internationally for a fee via a third-party service, it qualifies as Bad Exportfor You due to the fact only the Windows version of the games is circulated, and not the Mac OS version available in the UK.

 It should be noted that during the 2011 season of Doctor Who, international access improved somewhat on the Doctor Who site, with some videos now being made available for international viewing, specifically a series of online episode prequels.
 Others, like interviews and some trailers, remained geolocked.
 Videos related to the spin-off series The Sarah Jane Adventures remain UK-only.
+By 2013, however, it became rare for any of BBC's Doctor Who-related online content to be restricted to the UK, although the occasional item remains.

 "Rai televisione" (Rai television), a TV station that was created to help expanding Italian culture, has a service called "Televisione diretta" (Direct television) which allows people to watch it online: ... but it's only available if you live in Italy.